 Increase your QOF income

-Ardens includes clinical reports on SystmOne to help increase your QOF income.
+Ardens includes reports on SystmOne to help increase your QOF income.
 Practices who use this frequently can increase their income by £3,000 a year and more.

 The QOF Health Check clinical reports identify patients who may have not had a diagnosis coded correctly for QOF.
 This means that they never enter on to your QOF register (eg asthma, diabetes, etc), resulting in lost income.
 By increasing the prevalence of a disease at your surgery, you increase the amount of money per QOF point that you receive.
 This therefore results in a greater QOF income for your practice for this year and every year after (that QOF exists for!)